- What is an experiment?

 Q: Where is the lab located?

-A: We are located in 3072 Robert H. and Judy Ley Allen Building.
+A: We are located in Room 145 of the Liberal Arts Social Sciences Building (formerly TTI Headquarters).
 The Allen Building can be found on this Campus Map.

 Q: How much will I get paid for my participation?